Entropia (album)

 Entropia is Pain of Salvation's first studio album.
 It is a concept album concerning the story of a family in a fictional society that is torn apart by a war.
-The title is a portmanteau of Entropy (from thermodynamics, the measure of disorder present in a system), and Utopia (the ideal society).
+The title is a portmanteau of Entropy (from thermodynamics), and Utopia (the ideal society).
 This is the only album to feature Daniel Magdic on guitar.

-In 2024, Loudwire elected it as one of the 11 best progressive metal debut albums.
+In 2024 and 2025, Loudwire elected it as one of the 11 best progressive metal debut albums and the 5th best progressive metal album of the 1990s, respectively.